aneelaSaleem/senti_altmetrics/README.md

-A research work that a) contributes in annotating Altmetrics dataset across five different disciplines b) perform sentiment analysis using various machine learning and natural language processing-based algorithms, c) propose which model performs the best and d) provides a python library for sentiment analysis of Altmetrics dataset.
+A research work that a) contributes in annotating Altmetrics dataset across five different disciplines b) perform sentiment analysis using various machine learning and natural language processing-based algorithms, c) propose which model performs the best and d) provides a python library for sentiment analysis of Altmetrics dataset chosing the best moedel.
 At first, we build a set of guidelines for annotation of the tweets related to scientific literature being discussed on social media with two human coders that annotate the data with an agreement of 0.86.
 Then we run the same set of experiments on two versions of the dataset: one with tweets in English